ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 :::

-Here we see that PostgreSQL continue to take the Bulk Insert crown platform even on Windows and SQL Server is also a performer now that it's running on its native Windows/Intel platform.
+Here we see that PostgreSQL continue to take the Bulk Insert crown platform even on Windows and SQL Server is also a good performer now that it's running on its native Windows/Intel platform.

-It also highlights a significant performance of SQLite disk write performance on Windows/x64 which is likely due to how [macOS implements fsync](https://news.ycombinator.com/item?id=30370551).
+It also highlights a significant performance of SQLite disk write performance on Windows/x64 which may be due to how [macOS implements fsync](https://news.ycombinator.com/item?id=30370551).

 ### Relative performance of ARM vs Intel